 Injuries and degenerative changes in joints, ligaments and tendons are serious sources of chronic pain and can be stubborn to heal.
-Platelet-Rich Plasma Therapy (PRP) has demonstrated high rates of success through stimulating the body’s own healing mechanism.
+Platelet-Rich Plasma Therapy (PRP) has demonstrated a high rate of success by stimulating the body’s own healing mechanism.

-- Osteoarthritis of the spine and peripheral joints – Knee, Shoulder, Hip
+- Osteoarthritis of the spine and peripheral joints such as the knee, shoulder and hip.

 - Shoulder Rotator Cuff Tears

 - Labral tears of the shoulder or hip